soot-bit/MovieRecommender/README.md

 # Recommender System

-This repository contains a recommender system implemented in Python using NumPy.
-The system employs collaborative filtering techniques to generate personalized recommendations based on user-item interaction data.
+This repository contains a recommender system implemented using NumPy.
+The system uses collaborative filtering techniques to generate personalized recommendations based on user-item interaction data.

 ## Features